“Therefore do not be foolish, but understand what the Lord’s will is.”

 I’ve been building up to write this devotional for about a year and a half now.
 With six published books and having a social media “memistry,” I get asked quite often, “Do you have anything on the will of God?”

-I didn’t want to rush in regard to this topic, so I’ve stayed mostly vague.
+I didn’t want to rush this topic so I’ve stayed mostly vague.
 Although in my spirit I knew the truth, I never felt like I had enough information to be thorough.
-That is, in using my gifts to attempt to explain such a thing.
+That is, in using my gift of creative writing to attempt to explain such a thing.

-What most people don’t know is, after each devotional I write, I’ll post it on social media before I put it in a book.
+What most people don’t know is that after each devotional I write I’ll post it on social media before I put it in a book.
 I pay close attention to the feedback, then I’ll edit it by adding in concerns and questions I may have missed.
-I doubt I’ll have missed many, if any at all, for this devotional.
-I have too much info on this topic at this point.
+I doubt I’ll have missed any for this devotional.
+At this point I have too much info on the topic.